subtle-seattle/test_blog2/content/author.md

 ---
 title: Meet your Guide!
-layout: "single"
+layout: single
-url: /author/
+url: "/author/"
 summary: About the Author

 ---

-# This is a page for the author
+# This is a page for the author blablabla

 ![Charvee Sharma](/charvee.jpg)

-*Write stuff here*
+_Write stuff here_